Lyaaaaaaaaaaaaaaa/Logs_Filter_2/index.md

 - **See in real time the statistics of your search** - The number of lines searched and the number of lines matching your filters is displayed in the top right-hand corner of the application.
+- **Copy to the clipboard** - In one click you can copy the whole output into your clipboard.
+- **Saved preferences** - You can change the size, style or color of the font and more.

 ## Preview